Combined solution pioneers first end-to-end AI-powered prior authorization offering for providers and payers

 The acquisition follows Olive’s recent $225.5 million financing round to bolster the company’s R&D war chest and drive the growth of Olive’s AI workforce for providers and payers.
 Recently, Olive also announced Olive Helps: a new AI platform that delivers targeted information to healthcare workers to enable better, faster results while reducing the time spent on administrative tasks.
 With Olive’s recent momentum, Verata’s suite of AI tools will deepen Olive’s impact as it automates the $31 billion problem of prior authorizations in healthcare.

 Olive’s AI workforce is built to fix our broken healthcare system by addressing healthcare’s most burdensome issues — delivering hospitals and health systems and payers increased revenue, reduced costs, and increased capacity.
 People feel lost in the system today and healthcare employees are essentially working in the dark due to outdated technology that creates a lack of shared knowledge and siloed data.
 Olive is designed to drive connections, shining a new light on the broken healthcare processes that stand between providers delivering patient care and payers.
 She uses AI to reveal life-changing insights that make healthcare more efficient, affordable and effective.
-Olive’s vision is to unleash a trillion dollars of hidden potential within healthcare by connecting its disconnected systems.
+Olive’s mission is to unleash a trillion dollars of hidden potential within healthcare by connecting its disconnected systems.
 Olive is improving healthcare operations today, so everyone can benefit from a healthier industry tomorrow.

 About Verata Health